- OAuth for MCP Server: Complete Guide to Protecting Claude

 In-depth Next.js guides covering App Router, RSC, ISR, and deployment.
 Get code examples, optimization checklists, and prompts to accelerate development.

-After building an MCP server for my blog and expanding it with content publishing tools, I realized something uncomfortable: anyone who discovered my server URL could use my tools.
-They could publish articles, update content, or access private data without any authentication.
-That needed to change.
+After building an MCP server for my blog and expanding it with content publishing tools, I checked the server logs one morning and saw something uncomfortable: requests from IPs I didn't recognise, probing my tool endpoints.
+Anyone who found the URL could call my tools — publish articles, update content, read private data — with zero friction.
+That needed to change immediately.

 Why Your MCP Server Needs OAuth

-OAuth 2.1 is the right choice here for several reasons.
+OAuth 2.1 is the right solution here for several reasons.
 Claude's MCP clients specifically expect OAuth for authentication.
-The protocol supports both programmatic access from Claude CLI and browser-based authorization for Claude Web.
-Plus, it handles token refresh automatically, so users do not need to re-authenticate constantly.
+The protocol handles both programmatic access from Claude CLI and browser-based authorization for Claude Web.
+Token refresh works automatically, so users don't need to re-authenticate constantly.

 Understanding the OAuth Flow

-Before diving into code, let me explain how Claude's MCP authentication works.
-The flow differs slightly between CLI and Web, but both use OAuth 2.1 with some specific requirements.
+Before diving into code, let me explain how Claude's MCP authentication actually works.
+The flow differs slightly between CLI and Web, but both use OAuth 2.1 with specific requirements.

 When Claude CLI connects to your MCP server, it first receives a 401 response with a WWW-Authenticate header pointing to your OAuth metadata.
 The CLI then discovers your authorization server, registers itself as a client using Dynamic Client Registration, opens a browser for user authorization, and exchanges the authorization code for access tokens.

 Claude Web follows a similar path but handles the browser authorization inline.
-Both require your server to implement several OAuth endpoints and follow specific conventions that I will cover in detail.
+Both require your server to implement several OAuth endpoints and follow specific conventions I'll cover in detail.

 Setting Up the OAuth Endpoints